 The Stipulation directs that there be an annual accounting of the disposition of water supplies in the SMVMA.
 The primary uses of water in the SMVMA are for agricultural irrigation and for domestic and related municipal uses, as detailed in Chapter 3, where most of the water is consumptively used.
-The balance of water supply primarily deep-percolates, or is disposed, back to the groundwater basin via the following pathways: 1) deep percolation of applied irrigation that exceeds agricultural crop water requirements, 2) deep percolation of landscape or other non-agricultural irrigation, 3) purposeful infiltration of treated municipal waste water, and 4) in the Sisquoc Valley, deep percolation of a minor amount of treated water from septic systems.
+The balance of water supply primarily deep-percolates, or is disposed, back to the groundwater basin via the following pathways: 1) deep percolation of applied irrigation that exceeds agricultural crop water requirements, 2) deep percolation of landscape or other non-agricultural irrigation, 3) purposeful infiltration of treated municipal waste water, and 4) in the Sisquoc Valley, deep percolation of a very minor amount of water treated in septic systems.

-Other disposition of water in the SMVMA includes purposeful consumptive use of treated municipal waste water via spray irrigation for disposal (evapotranspiration), injection of brine derived from reverse osmosis treatment, and (in past years) industrial use, as well as Sisquoc Valley septic system discharge.
+Other disposition of water in the SMVMA includes purposeful consumptive use of treated municipal waste water via spray irrigation for disposal (evapotranspiration); additional losses derive from treatment sludge disposal and brine injection from reverse osmosis treatment).
+In some years, treated water is consumed in off-site industrial or commercial uses.
+Lastly, in the Sisquoc Valley, very minor amounts of water are lost during septic system treatment.
 Additional disposition of water is agricultural drainage in localized areas, specifically those of low soil and aquifer permeability and shallow groundwater levels.
 Lastly, water export from the SMVMA to the NMMA comprises an intra-basin transfer, per provisions of the Stipulation.